 Paternity law is a tricky thing.
 It depends on where you’re coming from in regards to a paternity case.
 Are you being sued for child support?
 Are you trying to establish paternity for child visitation?
 Are you trying to prove paternity to prevent an adoption?
-Regardless of your reason, hiring a paternity lawyer is your best bet to ensuring you are well within your rights and the law.
+Regardless of your reason, hiring a paternity lawyer is your bet to ensuring you are well within your rights and the law.
 Here’s a few things to know about paternity cases:

 If you’re married, paternity is assumed.